-Value chain analysis allows businesses to examine their activities and find competitive opportunities.
+Completing a value chain analysis allows businesses to examine their activities and find competitive opportunities.
 For example, McDonald's mission is to provide customers with low-priced food items.
-And the analysis helps McDonald's identify areas for improvement and activities that add value to their products and services or activities.
+The analysis helps McDonald's identify areas for improvement and activities that add value to their products and services.

-The business has is a franchise and each McDonald's location is owned by a franchisee.
-There are more than 37,000 McDonald's locations worldwide.
+- Operations: The business is a franchise and each McDonald's location is owned by a franchisee.
+There are more than 39,000 McDonald's locations worldwide.

-Instead of formal, sit-down restaurants, McDonald's has fast-casual restaurants that focus on counter-service, self-service, and drive-through service.
+- Outbound Logistics: Instead of formal, sit-down restaurants, McDonald's has restaurants that focus on counter-service, self-service, and drive-through service.

-Its marketing strategies focus on media and print advertising, including social media posts, magazine advertisements, billboards, etc.
+- Marketing and Sales: Its marketing strategies focus on media and print advertising, including social media posts, magazine advertisements, billboards, and more.

-McDonald's strives to achieve high-quality customer service.
-And it provides its thousands of employees with in-depth training and benefits so they can best assist their customers.
+- Services: McDonald's strives to achieve high-quality customer service.
+It provides its thousands of employees with in-depth training and benefits so they can best assist their customers.